kc1lqt/awesome-ham-radio/README.md

 There is some over lap with [DD5HT awesome-hamradio](https://github.com/DD5HT/awesome-hamradio).
 It is a collection of the best free and open source hamradio projects.
-This page has somewhat brader scope.
+This page has somewhat broader scope.

 [Ham Radio Wiki](https://ham-radio.fandom.com/wiki/Ham_Radio_Wiki)